SonicOriginalSoftware/daft/conductor/runner/README.md

 # Jobs

-The runner executes job commands and when finished, reports that the runner is available for new jobs.
+The runner executes job commands and when finished reports that the runner is available for new jobs.

 # Attributes